anitacoffey/MDR-autoTests/README.md

 Once ruby is installed, you will need to install docker to be able to run the exchange with the `orc` repository.

+Then install the chromedriver by running `sh install_chromedriver.sh`

 ## Running All the Tests

 Run `rake`